FabioFloresRodriguez/AITAH-reddit-bot/README.md

 https://support.reddithelp.com/hc/en-us/articles/16160319875092-Reddit-Data-API-Wiki

 # Usage
-Once everything is installed and set up, you can just run it manually in whatever app you wish, I used VS Code.
+Once everything is installed and set up, you can just run it manually in whatever code editor you use.

-However, if you wish to automate it, the link where it led you to create a Reddit App is actually a series that teaches you how to create a linux VM where you can automate it.
-There are two caveats with the tutorial,
+If you wish to automate it, the link where it led you to create a Reddit App is actually a series that includes a tutorial on how to create a linux virtual environment and how you can automate it inside the VM.
+However, there are two caveats with the tutorial,
 1. The tutorial is old and uses precise32, which is outdated.
 What I do is substitute precise32 for "hashicorp/bionic64".
 2. It uses python 2.7 as the default, so you have to install python3 and pip3 and set those as the default of the virtual environment.